sentinel-official/docs/docs/getting-started/glossary.md

 ## Air drops

-A transfer of free cryptocurrency from a crypto project into users’ wallets in order to increase interest and incentivize the use of a new token.
+A transfer of free cryptocurrency from a crypto project into users’ wallets in order to increase interest and incentivize the use of a new coin/token.

 ## Blockchain